Owusu-Desmond/hello-rails-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) the author of the original design,
+I would like to thanks everyone who support this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>